Essential Cybersecurity Compliance Standards

 The NIST CSF (Cybersecurity Framework) comprises of five fundamental components:

 - Identify: A common understanding to manage cybersecurity risks.

-- Protect: A security plan to ensure the organization runs smoothly.
+- Protect: A security plan to ensure the organisation runs smoothly.

 - Detect: Timely discovery of cybersecurity events.

-- Respond: Quick remediation to minimize impact to the business and its customers.
+- Respond: Quick remediation to minimise impact to the business and its customers.

 - Recover: Adapt your strategy to protect against new and evolving threats.

 The framework also includes three essential components you can leverage:

 - Framework Core: Standards and guidelines to improve communication and outcomes across you organisation.

 - Implementation Tiers: Insight into how organisations can view and manage risks over time.